ropensci/DataPackageR/README.md

 ## DataPackageR

-DataPakcageR provides a number of benefits when packaging your data.
+DataPackageR provides a number of benefits when packaging your data.

   - It aims to automate away much of the tedium of packaging data sets without getting too much in the way, and keeps your processing